 Perhaps the most startling portion of the study is the year it first began.
 In 1996, researchers started following their first set of couples.
 Back then, legal medicinal cannabis was hard to find.
 1996 was the same year medicinal cannabis was legalized in California, so there were few avenues where researchers could find those who used cannabis legally, which meant that the social circles and cliques where people who used cannabis together were much smaller than they are now.
 Back in 1996, it may have been harder to find people who use cannabis so finding a partner that was willing to use it was exciting for that person and that couple.
 This may also explain why partners have such closer bonds while using cannabis.
 Although there may be reservations with the studies about what exactly causes people to use cannabis and be agreeable and docile in the relationship, cannabis has also been proven to improve other areas of relationships.

 Using cannabis can not only increase the unlikeliness of intimate partner violence, but it also increases sexual pleasure and appetites for couples.
 Sex becomes more emotional between two partners because of the way emotions are processed between cannabis users and non-users fundamentally change.
 Partners that use cannabis have a deeper emotional connection that is due to the changes in the frontal and limbic systems.
-Not only does sex become more emotional and impactful for users, it also increases sensation and touch during sex, which helps improve sexual appetite, longevity, and orgasms for couples.
+Not only does sex become more emotional and impactful for users, it also increases sensation and touch during sex, which helps improve sexual appetite, and longevity for couples.
 People who use cannabis often report increased sensitivity during sex on cannabis and those who do use it know that the sensations are heightened beyond any sensation of touch by those who never have.
 The heightened sensation in sex can be linked to one of the cannabinoid receptors in the brain that has been shown to produce stimulation for the body.
 To researchers and users alike, cannabis is, in fact, an aphrodisiac.

 Cannabis has been linked to improve many facets of relationship, and it also improves the most important parts of the relationship.
 Tensions, emotions, desires are all fed and satisfied by the use of cannabis.
 To the couples who haven’t tried it together, giving cannabis a shot can be instrumental to learning new things about their partner.
 It’s not going to hurt like alcohol, research proves it.